nicbou/nicolasbouliane.com/frontend/content/blog/silence.md

 ## Silencing technology, bit by bit

-For the last three years, I've had a zero tolerance approach to nagging technology.
-Instead of tolerating the same annoyances for years, I nip them in the bud.
+Since a few years, I have had a zero tolerance policy on nagging technology.
+Instead of tolerating the same annoyances for years, I have been aggressively silencing them.

 I did not throw my smartphone in a lake to retire to the mountains.
-I just excised the cancerous parts and preserved the good ones.
+I just excised the cancerous parts of technology and preserved the good ones.

 ### Web browsing

-I can't tolerate the unfiltered web anymore.
-An ad blocker removes ads, cookie banners, newsletter prompts, and all the other annoyances that get between me and my task.
+I don't tolerate the unfiltered web anymore.
+An ad blocker removes ads, cookie banners, newsletter prompts, and anything else that gets between me and my task.

 I use **[uBlock Origin](https://ublockorigin.com/)** with the "annoyances" blocklists enabled.
+I have also added dozens of custom rules to remove feeds and other distractions.

 **[uBlacklist](https://github.com/iorate/ublacklist)** removes spammy websites from Google search results.
 I use it to hide Pinterest and Quora, but also low-quality high-ranking websites like Forbes and MakeUseOf.

 I increasingly rely on **[ChatGPT](https://chat.openai.com)** to get answers without sifting through pages of ad-infested blogspam.
-It's unreasonably effective.
+For certain queries, it's unreasonably effective.

 ### Notifications

 I turned off all notifications on my phone, except for phone calls, instant messages and bank transactions.
 Nothing else gets through; not even email.
 Few things require my immediate attention.

 > "Technology should require the smallest possible amount of attention.
 Communicate information without taking the user out of their environment or task. [...]
-A calm technology will move easily from the periphery of our attention, to the center, and back.
 The periphery is informing without overburdening."

 > — [Amber Case](https://calmtech.com/)

+Most of the time, my phone is on Do Not Disturb, so I get no notifications at all.
+I check WhatsApp every once in a while, and if I forget, it's because I am not available.
+We used to be unavailable, and it was fine.

-In other cases, notifications are good.
+In some cases, notifications are good.
 If my website goes down or some automated system fails, I want to be notified.
 Computers should monitor things so that I don't have to.

 ### Email

-I turned off email notifications on my phone.
-On my laptop, I only get them during office hours.
-The paid version of **[Checker Plus for Gmail](https://jasonsavard.com/Checker-Plus-for-Gmail)** lets me set quiet hours.
-It's well worth the money.
+At times, I feel like I spend most of my waking hours answering emails or doing the dishes.
+I have to squeeze everything else in.

+I have gradually turned off all email notifications.
+At first I only had notifications on my laptop, then only during office hours, then not at all.
+I check emails when I have time, usually every few hours throughout the day.
+Checking emails has become a deliberate activity instead of a distraction.

-I unsubscribe from unwanted emails as soon as I get them, so I get very few of them.
-I [created filters](https://support.google.com/mail/answer/6579?hl=en) to delete the few unwanted emails that get through.
+I don't get many emails anymore.
+I unsubscribe from unwanted emails as soon as I get them.
+I [create filters](https://support.google.com/mail/answer/6579?hl=en) to block the unwanted emails that slip through.

-Now, most of the emails I get were written by a human and addressed to me.

-However, even genuine emails can be too much.
+Now, I mostly get emails that were written by a human and addressed to me personally.
+However, even those can become a burden.
 I run [a website about German bureaucracy](/projects/all-about-berlin), and I get *a lot* of reader mail.
-I used to invite them to contact me, but now I ask them to ask other people first.
-It's just too much work.

-### Calendar

-I made my calendar louder to check my phone less.
-It vibrates like an alarm until I turn it off.
-This makes it easier not to have my phone on me at all times.
-I use [Calendar Alarm Reminder](https://play.google.com/store/apps/details?id=com.app_by_LZ.calendar_alarm_clock&hl=en&gl=US) for Android.

-### Apps

-Apps have repeatedly violated my trust, so I rarely use them.
-I prefer websites, because they have limited access to my device.
-They are subject to my ad blocker, and they stop running when I close the tab.
-They cannot pry their way to the centre of my attention.
+Those questions require careful consideration and measured responses.
+[Since 2025](/blog/all-about-berlin-2025), I have started re-routing them to better-qualified organisations.

 ### Social media

 I only keep a social media presence for [my business](/projects/all-about-berlin).
-I scrubbed my personal profiles clean with [Redact](https://redact.dev/) and made them private.
+I have scrubbed my personal profiles clean with [Redact](https://redact.dev/) and made them private.
 All notifications are turned off.
 I do not follow anyone, so all my feeds are empty.
+It's a write-only medium.

-This had no impact on my social life.
-Zilch.
+This had a minimal impact on my social life.
 My friends were either quiet or silenced by the algorithm.
 Facebook was hiding my own mother's posts from me.
 I was already missing out.
+It's only difficult to follow artists and venues that only announce events on Instagram.

-These websites perceive my lack of engagement as an affront.
+Some of these platforms perceive my lack of engagement as an affront.
 They pepper my feed and notifications with "suggested content" and "things you may like" in a desperate bid for my attention.
+I remove them with my ad blocker, or simply redirect the front page to my notifications.

 ### News and feeds